SebastiaanK97/EconomicGeography/README.md

 The Core-Periphery Setting of Technological Change

-An explanatory logistic regression model to estimate the effect of interregional linkages on technological diversification in peripheral regions & an exploratory approach to investigate technological diversification from an evolutionary perspective.
+An explanatory logistic regression model for statistical inference to estimate the effect of interregional linkages on technological diversification in peripheral regions & an exploratory approach to investigate technological diversification from an econonomic evolutionary perspective.

 *To what extent does the diversification into new technological fields within regions depend on interregional linkages and vary over the geographical and the functional perspective?*